top of page

 Is It Ok To Take Risk? - Art Of War Strategy

-Is it okay to take risk in life, work or business?
-It is OK to take risk if you have a strategy.
+My answer is, it is OK to take risk if you have a strategy.

 This question shows the deep worry a lot of people feel when they have to step out of their comfort zones.